About the Vibrance Studies

 Safety Follow-Up Period

-After participants stop taking the assigned study drug or placebo, the study team will check on the participants’ health during this two-week period.
+In all the Vibrance Studies, after participants stop taking the study drug or placebo, the study team will check on the participants’ health during this two-week period.

 Throughout this research, the study doctor may perform a number of tests and procedures, including but not limited to: